 The procedures and rules for conducting the Final specified in Rule 10.2 apply.
-A Range Officer script with the procedures and commands for conducting the ISSF Standing Final is found starting on page 79.
+A Range Officer script with the procedures and commands for conducting the ISSF Standing Final may be downloaded from the CMP website (see page i).

 10.5.2 ISSF Standing Final Course of Fire